markdoc/docs/pages/docs/overview.md

 MDX allows embedding JavaScript inside of Markdown (think, docs as code).
 Where as Markdoc has a strict separation between content and code (think, docs as data).

-Markdoc uses a fully declarative approach to composition and flow control.
-Where MDX relies on JavaScript/React, Markdoc uses a fully declarative approach.
+Markdoc uses a fully declarative approach to composition and flow control, where MDX relies on JavaScript/React.
+This means MDX docs can quickly become as complex as regular code which can lead to maintainability complications or a more difficult authoring environment.

-Finally, MDX requires using a separate transpiler, like Babel, where Markdoc provides the complete toolchain for working with Markdoc documents.
+Finally, MDX treats React components as separate blocks in the AST that need to be processed separately.
+By comparison, Markdoc includes a first-class, declarative tag syntax, making it simpler to handle content transforms, static analysis, and validation in a unified, lightweight manner.
+MDX requires using a separate transpiler, like Babel, to handle the separate processing, where Markdoc provides the complete toolchain for working with Markdoc documents.

 {% side-by-side %}